FrenchYeti/dexcalibur-doc/User-guide.md

 ## Probes

-The list of loaded probes can loaded at http://localhost:8000/api/probe
+The list of loaded probes can be seen at http://localhost:8000/api/probe

 ```json
       {